apifortress/Bloodhound-modules/redis/README.md

-# AFtheM - Redis module
+# Bloodhound - Redis module

 The module implements a number of functions requiring interaction with the Redis data store.